 General Purpose

-The purpose of the on-site review is to evaluate the compliance of the model with the standards, disclosures, forms, and the Trade Secret List.
+The purpose of the on-site review is to evaluate the compliance of the model with the standards, disclosures, forms, and trade secret items.
 The on-site review is conducted in conjunction with the Process for Determining the Acceptability of a Computer Simulation Model.
 It is not intended to provide a preliminary peer review of the model.
 The goal of the Professional Team’s efforts is to provide the Commission with a clear and thorough report of the model as required in the acceptability process, subject to non-disclosure conditions.
 All modifications, adjustments, assumptions, or other criteria that were included in producing the information required by the Commission in the submission shall be disclosed and will be reviewed.

 The Professional Team will begin the review with a briefing to modeling organization personnel to discuss the review schedule and to describe the subsequent review process.